 Fortunately, I’ve come up with several ways to help combat jet lag, and have developed a routine that helps.
 First, I set my watch to the destination time as soon as I walk into the plane.
 That puts my mind frame onto the destination’s clock.

 During the flight, I drink lots of water (no caffeine).
 I’ll eat the meal and watch one movie, but then force myself to try and sleep.
-I have my favorite sleeping neck pillows (yup, I take two to prop my neck up), my eye cover, ear plugs and a light sleeping aid to help me sleep when I should.
+I have my favorite sleeping neck pillows (yup, I take two to form a comfortable pillow against the window), my eye cover, ear plugs and a light sleeping aid to help me sleep when I should.
 That routine certainly helps.
 Traveling overseas has gotten easier, but sometimes I still feel that dreaded jet lag.

 I don’t put a lot of stock in homeopathic treatments, so I admit that I pushed it to the back of my drawer.
-But I remembered it when it was time to head to Europe last week.
+But I remembered it when it was time to head again to Europe.